MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-25/README.md

 Note: 1 and 2 require order through email, Data format: ESRI shapefile, geographical data from 2020, No buffer for all regions of Victoria.

 ## External APIs Used:
 1. Open Route Service: A Local backend was setup to avoid call limitations of the API.
-Follow [here](https://giscience.github.io/openrouteservice/installation/Installation-and-Usage.html) for a detailed description on how to set up and use the backend service.
+Follow [here](https://giscience.github.io/openrouteservice/installation/Installation-and-Usage.html) for a detailed description of how to set up and use the backend service.
 [OSM Data](http://download.geofabrik.de/australia-oceania/australia.html) and [GitHub Repo](https://github.com/GIScience/openrouteservice) are required for set-up.

 2. Overpass API, Nominatim API (Public, doesn't require API key)